jbytecode/OperationsResearchModels.jl/paper/paper.md

 # State of the field

 Gurobi OptiMods is an open-source Python package that provides pre-implemented optimization use cases built on the Gurobi solver.
 Each module includes comprehensive documentation detailing its application and the underlying mathematical model [@gurobi-optimods].
 Julia's `Graphs.jl` [@Graphs2021] package provides efficient methods for important network analysis topics such as minimal spanning tree and the shortest path.
+Google's OR-Tools is an open-source suite for solving optimization problems of Operations Research area.
+It provides a unified interface to various high-performance solvers and offers numerous examples for a wide range of applications, including vehicle routing, scheduling, and network flow.
+This makes it a versatile platform for researchers and practitioners to develop and implement advanced optimization solutions [@ortools].
+Although many software packages offer solvers for optimization, a comprehensive and educational data-driven solution is not readily available, at least for the Julia language.

+`Julia Programming for Operations Research` [@kwon2019julia], a pioneering book in its field, serves as a testament to the fact that most topics in Operations Research courses can be addressed using only the Julia language, the JuMP [@JuMP] package, and a selection of solvers.
+The `OperationsResearch.jl` package, in turn, provides a data-driven approach to this tooling.

 # Statement of Need